 Specific care involves the stoma (enterostomal care) and irrigation of the bowel, when appropriate, leading to the stoma.
 In caring for a double-barrel colostomy, it is important to irrigate only the proximal stoma.

 STOMA CARE: The character of the material excreted through the stoma will depend on the portion of the bowel to which it is attached.
 Excretions from the ileum will be fluid and quite irritating to skin; those from the upper right colon will be semifluid; those from the upper left colon are partly solid; and those from the sigmoid colon will tend to be solid.
 Care of the stoma, whether for ileostomy or colostomy, is directed toward maintaining the peristomal skin and mucosa of the stoma in a healthy condition.
-This is more difficult to ...
+This ...